Kosher salt

-Kosher salt or kitchen salt (also called cooking salt, rock salt, kashering salt, or koshering salt) is an American English term for coarse edible salt usually without common additives such as iodine, typically used in cooking and not at the table.
+Kosher salt or kitchen salt (also called cooking salt, rock salt, kashering salt, or koshering salt) is coarse edible salt usually without common additives such as iodine, typically used in cooking and not at the table.
 It consists mainly of sodium chloride and may include anticaking agents.

 Etymology

 Coarse edible salt is a kitchen staple, but its name varies widely in various cultures and countries.
 The term kosher salt gained common usage in the United States and refers to its use in the Jewish religious practice of dry brining meats, known as kashering, e.g. a salt for kashering, and not to the salt itself being manufactured under kosher guidelines.
 Some brands further identify kosher-certified salt as being approved by a religious body.

 Culinary history

 In cooking recipes published in the United States since about 2010, kosher salt has largely replaced the more fine-grained table salt as the kind of salt called for.
 This may be a public health concern, because kosher salt does not contain iodine, which is added to table salt to prevent iodine deficiency.

 The popularity of kosher salt in cooking began in the US during the 1980s with professional chefs, who preferred kosher salt because its coarser grains are easier to pick up and distribute with the fingers than table salt.
 In the 1990s, the Food Network television channel popularized kosher salt for home cooking.
 On television, kosher salt had the additional advantage that its grains were more easily visible and looked more attractive.
 Moreover, influential cookbooks such as The Food Lab by J. Kenji López-Alt and Salt, Fat, Acid, Heat by Samin Nosrat "devote[d] paragraphs to the benefits of kosher over table salt", making it "the lingua franca of restaurant kitchens" and a shibboleth for home cooks who wanted to demonstrate their seriousness about cooking.

 Another trend that made kosher salt more popular among nonprofessional cooks was recipes being increasingly published on the Internet, such as in blogs, where readers could interact with the authors through comments and often demanded more specific instructions than "salt to taste".
 This meant that authors who specified volume measurements of salt, such as teaspoons, had to specify the kind of salt to be used.
 They often chose kosher salt as the type of salt with which they themselves were most familiar.